sid88in/serverless-appsync-plugin/doc/dataSources.md

 ### config

 - `databaseName`: The name of the database
 - `region`: The region of the RDS HTTP ednpoint.
-Default to the region of the stack.
+Defaults to the region of the stack.
 - `awsSecretStoreArn`: The ARN for database credentials stored in AWS Secrets Manager.
 - `dbClusterIdentifier`: Amazon RDS cluster Amazon Resource Name (ARN).
 - `schema`: Logical schema name.